 About Dubrovnik City Walls

-The Dubrovnik City Walls are this city’s most iconic site and represent some of the best preserved medieval fortifications in the world.
-Completely surrounding the city by the thirteenth century, the Dubrovnik City Walls continued to be strengthened and improved up to the sixteenth century.
-This included fifteenth century additions in order to defend against invasion by the Turks.
+The Dubrovnik City Walls are Croatia’s capital’s most iconic site, having gained the city the title ‘Pearl of the Adriatic’, and represent some of the best preserved medieval fortifications in the world.
+Completely surrounding the city by the 13th century, the Dubrovnik City Walls continued to be strengthened and improved up to the 16th century.

-Now measuring an impressive 2km in length, the Dubrovnik City Walls are dotted with imposing forts and gates.
-One of the most impressive of these is Pile Gate, which is a robust gothic construction dating back to 1537 and which is usually the starting point of a walk around the Dubrovnik City Walls.
+Now measuring an impressive 2 kilometres in length, the Dubrovnik City Walls, dotted with imposing forts and gates, remain the city’s dominant landmark.
+One of the most impressive of these is Pile Gate – a robust gothic construction dating back to 1537 which is usually the starting point of a walk around the Dubrovnik City Walls.

 The walls themselves are generally 6 metres thick and 24 metres in height.
-Today, a walk along the Dubrovnik City Walls is very much part of one’s visit and gives a good overview of the city’s history.
+Today, a walk along the Dubrovnik City Walls is an unmissable part of your visit and provides a fantastic overview of the city’s history.